mgerstner/firewalld-rpcbind-helper/README.md

 # Helper for use of rpcbind Based Protocols with firewalld

-With the new majors openSUSE Leap 15.0 and SUSE Linux Enterprise 15 the *SuSEfirewall2* default firewall is replaced by [firewalld](https://www.firewalld.org/).
+With the new major releases openSUSE Leap 15.0 and SUSE Linux Enterprise 15 the *SuSEfirewall2* default firewall is replaced by [firewalld](https://www.firewalld.org/).

 While most features of *SuSEfirewall2* have an equivalent in *firewalld* there